georged/enabler/content/post/introduction.md

 ### Keep going?

-Once we tipped over 600-700 we knew we just **have** to keep going until 1,000.
-By then tipping has become a part of the daily routine, we just keep running, I suppose.
+We celebrated tips 100, 128, 256.
+Once we tipped over about 600-700 we knew we have no option but keep going until 1,000.
+Now, in its sixth year, tipping has become a part of the daily/weekly routine, we just keep running, I suppose.
 We do allow ourselves a bit of a slack these days - we don't religiously follow "tip every business day of the week except public holidays" mantra.
 Few years I would literally go around begging for a tip to maintain that daily schedule.
 These days?
 No tip of Monday?
 Meh.

 Whilst technically we could just stop publishing, pulling out of CRM Audio is next to impossible with dozen or so other people involved.
+Joel is truly stuck.

-But then there is a rewarding part.
+There is a rewarding part as well.

 When we publish a guest tip, it comes from the user Tîpp Jäår who happened to have a username **mom**.
 Lo and behold, according to the email we received couple years ago, our blog made it into the Top 25 Moms blogs in the world.

-But then there is this.
+So there are moms blogs and then there is this.

 > Dear CRM audio
 >